 The members of the Company had at their 49th Annual General Meeting held on 21stSeptember 2015 appointed M/s.
-CNK & Associates LLP Chartered Accountants Vadodaraas Statutory Auditors of the Company for a period of five years i.e. from the conclusionof the 49th Annual General Meeting upto the conclusion of the 54th Annual General Meetingto be held in the year 2020 as prescribed under Section 139 (2) of the Act andrelevant rules framed thereunder.
+CNK & Associates LLP Chartered Accountants Vadodaraas Statutory Auditors of the Company for a period of five years i.e. from the conclusionof the 49th Annual General Meeting upto the conclusion of the 54th Annual General Meetingto be held in the year 2020 as prescribed under Section 139 (1) and (2) of the Act andrelevant rules framed thereunder.

 The Notes on financial statement referred to in the Auditors' Report areself-explanatory and do not call for any further comments.
 The Auditors' Report does notcontain any qualification reservation or adverse remark.

 The Board has re-appointed M/s.
 YS.Thakar & Co.
 Cost Accountants as the CostAuditors for conducting cost audit of cost records of the Company for the Financial Year2019-2020 under Section 148 (1) of the Act.

 Pursuant to Section 148 of the Companies Act 2013 and the Companies (Cost Records andAudit) Rules 2014 Cost Audit Report for the financial year ended 31st March 2018 wassubmitted to the Central Government on 30th August 2018.
 Necessary resolution forapproval of their remuneration is being proposed at the ensuing 53rd Annual GeneralMeeting.
 Their Report does not contain any qualification reservation or adverse remark ordisclaimer.